ALLENDE123X/relix/README.md

 #### **AI-Assisted Development**
 - **Cursor**: Used as the primary IDE with AI-powered code suggestions that were reviewed and approved by the developer
-- **v0.dev**: Utilized to generate initial frontend components and layouts, which were then heavily refined and customized to match the specific requirements and design system

 #### **Modern Development Workflow**
 The development process leveraged AI tools to accelerate initial development while maintaining high code quality through human oversight:

-1. **Initial Prototyping**: v0.dev generated foundational UI components and page layouts
-2. **Code Enhancement**: Cursor provided intelligent code suggestions during development
+1. **Code Enhancement**: Cursor provided intelligent code suggestions during development
-3. **Human Review**: All AI-generated code was carefully reviewed, tested, and refined
+2. **Human Review**: All AI-generated code was carefully reviewed, tested, and refined
-4. **Custom Implementation**: Significant customization and optimization beyond initial AI outputs
+3. **Custom Implementation**: Significant customization and optimization beyond initial AI outputs

 This hybrid approach combined the speed of AI-assisted development with the quality assurance of human expertise, resulting in a production-ready application that meets professional standards.